-A typical goal of skeleton annotations is the reconstruction of long-running structures in a dataset that span across many data slices as a graph of connected nodes.
+A typical goal of skeleton annotations is the reconstruction of long-running structures in a dataset that spans many data slices as a graph of connected nodes.
 A good example is the analysis of nerve cells by placing a node every few slices to reconstruct their path/circuitry through a dataset (see image below).

 Commonly, skeleton annotations contain the reconstruction of one or more structures, often with many thousand nodes.
 All connected nodes form a tree, i.e., an undirected graph.

 This article outlines commonly used features and operations for viewing, editing, or creating new skeleton annotations in WEBKNOSSOS.

 WEBKNOSSOS supports several modes for displaying your dataset & interacting with skeleton annotations.

 Orthogonal mode displays a dataset with the camera oriented orthogonally to each of the three main axis x, y, z.
 Additionally, a fourth viewport shows the data and skeleton from a 3D perspective.
 All camera movements happen along the respective main axis.
 This view is especially useful for viewing your data in the highest possible quality alongside its main imaging axis, typically XY.
 Every single slice of the raw data can be viewed.

 Most skeleton annotation operations and keyboard shortcuts are tailored for the Orthogonal Mode.

 Oblique mode presents an arbitrarily-resliced view through the data.
-In contrast to Orthogonal mode, any arbitrary slice through the dataset at any rotational angle of the camera is possible.
+In contrast to the Orthogonal mode, any arbitrary slice through the dataset at any rotational angle of the camera is possible.

 Flight mode also allows a resliced view through the data.
 In contrast to Oblique mode, the data is projected on the inside of a sphere with the camera located at the center of the sphere.

 Spherical projection is especially useful when rotating the camera, as pixels close to the center of the screen move in a predictable manner.
 Interactions and movements in Flight mode feel similar to First-Person-View (FPV) games.

 Flight mode is best used for annotating structures very quickly.
 Trained tracers can follow "tube"-like structures, e.g. dendrites/axons in a neuron, as though they are "flying" through them.
 Nodes are placed automatically along the flight path, creating skeletons very efficiently.